NIW vs EB1 Green Card | Similarities & Differences

 If you do not have an employer, then you will not be able to acquire a PERM and so will not be eligible for a green card.
 However, because the EB-1 does not require it, those without sponsoring employers can apply.
 That being said, the EB-1C still requires you to have an employer, even though it does not require the PERM.

 Just a step down from the EB-1, the EB-2 green card is meant for those with exceptional ability and those with advanced degrees.
-However, unlike the EB-1, a PERM is required along with a sponsoring employer.
-The National Interest Waiver (NIW) was created to allow EB-2 applicants to waive the PERM requirement and therefore waive the need for a sponsoring employer.
+However, unlike the EB-1, a PERM is required along with a sponsoring employer for the EB-2 Category, two major limitations.

 This makes the NIW ideal for self-employed entrepreneurs as well as doctors with their own practice.
 Anyone who does not have an employer to sponsor them but can prove that their work would benefit the national interest would benefit from the NIW.

-In order to get an NIW, you will need to make sure you and your work qualify under the following three stipulations:
+To get an NIW, you will need to make sure you and your work qualify under the following three stipulations:

 Keep in mind that, in addition to qualifying for the NIW, you will also need to qualify for an EB-2 by showing that you either have exceptional ability or an advanced degree.
 Also, getting an NIW for physicians has different requirements.